 It was a great convergence of many different figures and their followers, all of whom share overlapping beliefs but have different approaches to victory conditions—or entirely different victory conditions altogether.
 As an ethnic nationalist, my own position is between Dr, Ricardo Duchesne, the notorious Ferryman, and Alex Cargill.

 Dr. Duchesne highlighted the importance of ethnicity and culture, in addition to race, as core pillars of identity, emphasizing that race as a biological phenomenon only goes so far as a unifying factor.
-White nationalism, in its modern context, arose as a reaction to Post-WWII Race Realism and the convergence of deracinated white ethnic groups—accelerated by suburbanization in the 1940s—into a collective identity of "White Americans" with no shared ethnic heritage.
-This occurred in response to the rising demographic tide of mostly hostile groups acting in their own collective interests against them, a situation that, until recently, was not a shared experience across the Western world.
+White nationalism, in its modern context, arose out of to Post-WWII Race Realism, as a reaction to the Civil Rights movement, and the converging of deracinated White ethnic groups—accelerated by suburbanization in the 1940s—into a collective identity of "White Americans" with no shared ethnic heritage.
+This occurred in response to the rising demographic tide of mostly foreign groups acting in their own collective interests against them, a situation that, until recently, was not a shared experience across the Western world.
 Disparities in IQ, innate propensities toward innovation, and exploration—traits observed most frequently among European peoples—are objectively true facts of life.
 However, they lack the compelling stories, narratives, symbols, and distinct heritages that truly invigorate or inspire collective identity

 For all intents and purposes, both Spaniards and Russians share a root in ancient Indo-European heritage, yet they couldn’t be more different from each other.
 A Russian claiming the heroic lineage of El Cid, or a Spaniard taking pride in the reforms of Peter the Great, would come across as odd.
 The only two categories of identification they share are a historically broad religion with significant variety and race.

-The Great Canadian Lie is the claim that we’ve “always been multicultural,” as though the extremely small and inconsequential presence of "Black Loyalists" or the historically hostile Indigenous groups (making up only 1% of the population at Canada's founding in 1867) played any serious role in shaping the Canadian nation, its identity, institutions, or culture.
-Inspired by Dr. Ricardo Duchesne’s book Canada in Decay: Mass Immigration, Diversity, and the Ethnocide of Euro-Canadians (2017), which chronicled the emergence of two ethnic groups uniquely born of the New World, I delved into the 2021 Census data collected by the Canadian government to explore the ethnic breakdown of White Canadians in greater detail
+The Great Canadian Lie is the claim that we’ve “always been multicultural,” as though the extremely small and inconsequential presence of "Black Loyalists" or the historically hostile Indigenous groups who, to this day do not identify with Canada, (making up only 1% of the population at Canada's founding in 1867) played any serious role in shaping the Canadian nation, its identity, institutions, or culture.
+Inspired by Dr. Ricardo Duchesne’s book Canada in Decay: Mass Immigration, Diversity, and the Ethnocide of Euro-Canadians (2017), which chronicled the emergence of two ethnic groups uniquely born of the New World, I delved into the 2021 Census data collected by Statistics Canada to explore the ethnic breakdown of White Canadians in detail.

 The evidence is clear.
 In 2021, just four years ago, 72.7% of the entire Canadian population was not just White, but Anglo-Canadian and French-Canadian, representing an overwhelming presence compared to visible minorities and other White ethnic groups, such as the small populations of Germans and Ukrainians.

 In the space last night, I highlighted this historical fact and explained to the audience the ethnogenesis of the Anglo-Canadian and its significance.
-While we all recognize that the Québécois are a homogeneous group descended predominantly from Norman French settlers—such as the Filles du Roi and Samuel de Champlain’s 1608 expedition, which established Quebec City with a single-minded purpose—the Anglo-Canadian story also deserves similar recognition for its role in shaping Canada’s identity.
+While we all recognize that the Québécois are a homogeneous group descended predominantly from Norman French settlers—and groups such as the Filles du Roi and Samuel de Champlain’s 1608 expedition, who established Quebec City—the Anglo-Canadian story also deserves similar recognition for its role in shaping Canada’s identity.

 The centennial arrival of the loyalists in Ontario coincided with the fiftieth anniversary of the incorporation of the City of Toronto and, during a week filled with various exhibitions, July 3 was set aside as ‘Loyalist Day.’
 On the morning of that day the platform erected at the Horticultural Pavilion was crowded with civic and ecclesiastical dignitaries and on one wall hung the old flag presented in 1813 to the York Militia by the ladies of the county.
 Between stirring orations on the significance of the loyalist legacy, injunctions to remain faithful to their principles, and tirades against the ancient foe, patriotic anthems were sung and nationalist poetry recited.
 ‘Rule Britannia’ and If England to Herself Be True were rendered ‘in splendid style’ and evoked ‘great enthusiasm.’
 ‘A Loyalist Song,’ ‘Loyalist Days,’ and ‘The Maple Leaf Forever,’ were all beautifully sung

-Settlement would slow down in the years immediately preceding Confederation in 1867 but surged again during the period between 1896 and 1914, with an estimated 1.25 million settlers yet again from Britain moving to Canada as part of internal migration within the British Empire.
-These settlers predominantly also yet to Ontario and the Maritimes, further forging the Anglo-Canadian identity.
+Most settlers from the British Isles spoke English, were ethnically and culturally similar, and had much more in common with each other than with their continental European counterparts.
+But settlement would slow down in the years immediately preceding Confederation in 1867, though surging again during the period between 1896 and 1914, with an estimated 1.25 million settlers yet again from Britain moving to Canada as part of internal migration within the British Empire.
+The largest and final mass movement of British settlers, was from England.
+By 1900 to 1930, an estimated 1.6 million English people had settled in Canada.

 A common misconception among Canadians is that Canada "was a colony" of Britain, subordinate to, or a "vassal state."
 This is wrong.
 Canadians were the British, in North America.
 There were no restrictions on what Canadians could or could not do in their own Dominion.
 From the first wave of Loyalists onward, Canadians were regularly involved in politics and governance, actively participating in shaping the nation.

-Like the ethnogenesis of the English, which saw Angles, Saxons, Jutes, and Frisians converge into a new people and ethnicity (the Anglo-Saxons), Anglo-Canadian sare a combination of 1.9 million English, 850,000 Irish (from both Northern and Southern Ireland), and 200,000 Scots, converging with 60,000 Loyalist Americans from the 13 Colonies.
+Like the ethnogenesis of the English, which saw Angles, Saxons, Jutes, and Frisians converge into a new people and ethnicity (the Anglo-Saxons), Anglo-Canadians are a combination of 1.9 million English, 850,000 Irish (from both Northern and Southern Ireland), and 200,000 Scots, converging with a foundational 60,000 Loyalist Americans from the Thirteen Colonies.
 These distinct yet similar ethnic groups no longer exist as separate peoples in Canada.
 Anglo-Canadians are the fusion of the entire British Isles.
-The Arms of Canada, the favourite symbol of Canadian nationalists today, represents this new ethnic group with the inclusion of the French
+The Arms of Canada, the favourite symbol of Canadian nationalists today, represents this new ethnic group with the inclusion of the French.

 This is bad news for those who believe that a piece of paper, magic dirt, or mere adherence to values can define a person’s identity.
 The very word nationality is derived from nation, which is fundamentally defined as a group of people who share common descent.
 The word nation originates from the Latin term natio, which comes from the verb nascor, nasci, natus meaning “to be born.”